Quansight/Quansight-website/apps/labs/posts/intel-oneapi-msvc-spin-scipy.md

 This means improvements made to `spin` will automatically benefit SciPy.
 Additionally, any limitations we encounter in `spin` will be addressed through upstream contributions to the project, making it a two-way connection: SciPy benefits from other projects contributing to `spin`, and those projects benefit from improvements made by the SciPy team to `spin`.

-Let me share three significant examples of this two-way connection,
+Let me share four significant examples of this two-way connection,

 **Passing Arguments to `meson compile` and `meson install`**